DOI-USGS/nhdplusTools/PLAN.md

 - `test_get_vaa.R` and `test_02_subset_extras.R`: R subprocess segfaults under parallel testing.
 Parallel testing disabled (`Config/testthat/parallel: false`) as a workaround.
 Investigate whether fst/arrow memory use is the root cause; may resolve itself once fst is replaced with arrow/parquet.
 - `test_01_get_nldi.R`: `get_nldi_index()` test fails when NLDI pygeoapi returns server errors.
 Added `skip_if(is.null(...))` as a stopgap.
 With httptest2 fixtures this test should run deterministically.
 - `get_geoconnex_reference` `\donttest` examples: fail on TLS certificate errors or when geoconnex.us is unreachable.
 Consider converting to `\dontrun` or recording fixtures.
+- `example(get_nldi)` and other `\donttest` examples that hit live services: CRAN runs these during their checks.
+Decide per-example whether to convert to `\dontrun`, record httptest2 fixtures that cover example execution, or guard with a connectivity check.
+Resolve before milestone 5 submission.

+**Vignettes:** `devtools::build_vignettes()` was deferred during milestone 2 (slow, network-dependent).
+Vignette examples that call web services need the same treatment as `\donttest` examples — httptest2 fixtures, `\dontrun`, or connectivity guards.
+Verify vignettes build cleanly as part of this milestone.

 **Done when:** No remaining httr, magrittr, R.utils, tidyr, or fst usage. arrow wired up for VAA caching. httptest2 fixtures recorded for JSON/GeoJSON service calls.
 Tests pass in both mock and live modes.
+Vignettes build cleanly. `\donttest` examples either pass reliably or are converted to `\dontrun`.
 R CMD check clean.
 Re-enable parallel testing once subprocess crashes are resolved.

 **Gate:** Run the full test suite live to confirm service compatibility.
 Review httptest2 fixture sizes — if any are too large to check in, simplify or move those tests to live-only.